simoneas02/simoneas02.github.io/README.md

 - `$ gulp build`: Compile, concat and minify all files.
 - `$ gulp serve`: Watch the files to build and start a static server.
 - `$ gulp stylint`: Validate Stylus.
+- `$ gulp vulcanize`: Concatenate a set of Web Components into one file.
 - `$ gulp deploy`: Deploy.

 ## Versioning